Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 Move from 1P to 3P on Amazon with the help of a prep center

-For many brands and manufacturers, 3P sales provide more profit, especially with the use of third-party logistics and prep solutions.
+For many brands and manufacturers, 3P sales provide more profit, especially with the use of 3PL solutions.
 Therefore, 3P Seller Central is the clear choice, if you can manage the infrastructure.

 Plan listings and launch them.
 This should involve investing in high-quality merchandising (photos, descriptions, Amazon Vine reviews, etc.).
 The higher quality your listings, the more likely they are to make sales.